react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-navigator.md

 #### `animationEnabled`

 Whether transition animation should be enabled on the screen.
 If you set it to `false`, the screen won't animate when pushing or popping.
-Defaults to `true`.
+Defaults to `true` on iOS and Android, `false` on Web.

 #### `animationTypeForReplace`